jocialmedia/how-to-validate-names/README.md

 This topic overlaps with [2.2.
 Number of elements](#22-number-of-elements) because when you talk about the accepted length of input it matters if you offer just one field for the whole name or two or more fields for given name, middle name and family name.

 Let us first start with the allowed minimum length of an entry.
 In many cases developers expect at least two to three characters for a name input.
-It is indeed uncommon for legal names in western society to be shorter so is a good example of the cultural issue I mentioned above when somebody implements restrictions based on the own limited knowledge.
+It is indeed uncommon for legal names in western society to be shorter so this is a good example of the cultural issue I mentioned above when somebody implements restrictions based on their own limited knowledge.

 The smallest common given names in western countries are written with 3 letters like "Jim", "Joe", "Max", "Sam", "Sue" or "Tom".
-But as countless examples over the years document especially online users with an asian background may have first or last names with just two letters like software developer [Charly Ho](https://dev.to/carlymho/whats-in-a-name-validation-4b41) or pro golfer [Lucy Li](https://en.wikipedia.org/wiki/Lucy_Li).
+But as countless examples over the years document, especially online users with an asian background may have first or last names with just two letters like software developer [Charly Ho](https://dev.to/carlymho/whats-in-a-name-validation-4b41) or pro golfer [Lucy Li](https://en.wikipedia.org/wiki/Lucy_Li).

 The issue with allowed maximum lengths is often linked to very practical reasons like technical limits in IT systems.
 For example until 2013 the infrastructure used by the authorities in the US state of Hawaii could only process names with up to 35 characters.
 Then Hawaiian woman [Janice "Lokelani" Keihanaikukauakahihulihe'ekahaunaele](https://www.npr.org/sections/thetwo-way/2013/12/31/258673819/hawaiian-woman-gets-ids-that-fit-her-36-character-last-name?t=1645876662579) had to take legal measures to make the state change this.
 Under the new policy, the state's cards will have room for 40 characters in "first and last names and 35 characters for middle names.